 * * *

-The statutory maximum sentences in this case are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendants will be determined by the judge.
+The statutory maximum penalty is prescribed by Congress and is provided here for informational purposes only, as any sentencing of the defendant will be determined by the judge.

-Mr. Williams praised the outstanding investigative work of the Federal Bureau of Investigation and the City of Yonkers Police Department.
-He also thanked the Westchester County District Attorney’s Office for its assistance in the investigation.
+Mr. Williams praised the outstanding investigative work of the FBI and NYPD.
+Mr. Williams also thanked the Bronx County District Attorney’s Office for its assistance in this matter.

-This case is being handled by the Office’s White Plains Division.
-Assistant United States Attorneys Shiva H. Logarajah and Kevin T. Sullivan are in charge of the prosecution.
+This case is being handled by the Office’s General Crimes Unit.
+Assistant U.S. Attorney Joseph H. Rosenberg is in charge of the prosecution.

 The charges contained in the Complaint are merely accusations, and the defendant is presumed innocent unless and until proven guilty.

 As the introductory phrase signifies, the entirety of the text of the Complaint and the description of the Complaint set forth in this release constitute only allegations, and every fact described should be treated as an allegation.